 While the company does have a low minimum investment requirement for one of its investment programs, you’ll have to work with your individual advisor to determine how much you’ll pay for their services.
-The firm’s fee structure isn’t transparent and may rely on which affiliated advisor you choose.
-As is the case with any financial product, it will be important to ask questions and comparison shop before deciding which financial advisor is right for your financial situation.
+The firm’s fee structure isn’t transparent and may depend on which affiliated advisor you choose.
+Before you make your decision, be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.